 (Israeli Jewish carrots braised with honey)

 There are endless variations on the basic tzimmes recipe.
 Some mix carrots and sweet potatoes.
 Others add dried fruits.
-Still others braise a nice brisket with the carrots.
+Still others braise the carrots with a nice brisket.

 4 to 6 servings